Leipzig held to 1-1 draw by Frankfurt in Bundesliga

 Trapp’s save from Yussuf Poulsen kept Frankfurt in the game before the visitors had a chance to win when Luka Jovic, on loan from Real Madrid, blasted a shot into the side netting.

 The draw gives Frankfurt a two-point cushion over Borussia Dortmund in fifth.
+Leipzig center-back Dayot Upamecano went off injured after appearing to pull a muscle while sprinting.

 LEVERKUSEN SLUMPS